4.1 Types of leave

 - family violence leave.

-24. In the case of parental and maternity leave, leave is to commence no earlier than six weeks prior to the expected date of delivery of the child, unless medical evidence recommends otherwise.
+22. In the case of maternity leave and parental leave, leave is to commence no earlier than six weeks prior to the expected date of delivery of the child and no later than six weeks after the actual date of delivery.
+(Unless medical evidence recommends otherwise.)

 4.1.4 What is meant by satisfactory evidence?

-34. Where your leave application is accompanied by a certificate issued by a registered health professional other than a registered medical practitioner, the following information assists in the assessment of the application:
+32. Where your leave application is accompanied by a certificate issued by a registered health professional other than a registered medical practitioner, the following information assists in the assessment of your application:

 - The length of time that the student is unable to (or likely to be unable to) undertake their studies;